Coppicing in the UK: Can Traditional Woodland Management Restore Biodiversity?

 Over the last century, that rhythm slowed.
 Cheap imports and lost markets reduced its value.
 Many woods were left to close over.
 Today, around 40% of UK woodland is unmanaged.
 When light disappears, biodiversity declines.

-In her latest film, Charly from Wood For The Trees asks a simple question: can coppicing bring woodlands back to life?
+In their latest film, Charly and Tom from Wood For The Trees ask a simple question: Can coppicing bring British woodlands back to life?

-She visits oak restoration in Cornwall and large-scale chestnut production in Kent.
+They visit oak woodland restoration in Cornwall and a commercial chestnut coppice in Kent.
 Different scales.
 Same principle.

 Cut.
 Regrow.
 Repeat.